 St. Michael’s Church

 As we were strolling through the city we came across this square called Konigsplatz, which is the home to the museum quarter of Munich.
-An interesting fact about Konigsplatz is that it was utilized during the Nazi Regime as a place for rallies.
+During the Nazi Regime, rallies were held at Konigsplatz.
 A more well-known event that occurred at Kongisplats was the infamous book burnings.
 It was truly humbling to stand in a place where such tragic events occurred in our world’s history.

 The next point of interest we came across was this garden, located in the center of Munich.
 It’s located just near the Royal Residenz.
-In this garden is the Diana Pavillion which was built for a goddess, and holds a replica of a statue who’s the original lies in the Residenz.
+This garden houses the Diana Pavillion, built for a goddess, and holds a replica of a statue who’s the original lies in the Residenz.

 This market is a daily market in the heart of Munich.
 Imagine a farmer’s market but better.
 As it was Christmas time there were more “Christmas themed” stalls than I’m sure there are at any other point in the year.